GeorgeWhiting/Gilded-rose-tech-test/README.md

 # Gilded Rose Tech Test

-Hi and welcome to team Gilded Rose.
-As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
-We also buy and sell only the finest goods.
-Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
-We have a system in place that updates our inventory for us.
-It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
-Your task is to add the new feature to our system so that we can begin selling a new category of items.
-First an introduction to our system:

-All items have a SellIn value which denotes the number of days we have to sell the item.
-All items have a Quality value which denotes how valuable the item is.
-At the end of each day our system lowers both values for every item.
-Pretty simple, right?
-Well this is where it gets interesting:
+#### List of rules:

+- Each item has a sell_in value and a quality
+- Each day reduces the sell_in value and quality by one
-Once the sell by date has passed, Quality degrades twice as fast The Quality of an item is never negative
+- Once the sell by date has passed, Quality degrades twice as fast
-“Aged Brie” actually increases in Quality the older it gets The Quality of an item is never more than 50 “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
-We have recently signed a supplier of conjured items.
-This requires an update to our system:

-“Conjured” items degrade in Quality twice as fast as normal items Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn’t believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we’ll cover for you).
+- Item quality can never go below 0
+- Item quality can never go above 50

+###### Special item specific rules

+- Aged Brie gains quality at the same rate normal items lose Quality
+ - Quality increases by 1 per day before sell by date
+ - Quality increases by 2 per day after sell by date
+- Sulfuras never decreases in quality and never has to be sold
+ - Sulfuras is a legendary item and has a constant quality of 80
+- Backstage passes gain quality until their sell by date, then fall to 0 after
+ - They gain 1 quality per day at sell_in values above 10
+ - They gain 2 quality per day at sell_in values in the range 5 < x ≤ 10
+ - They gain 3 quality per day at sell_in values of 5 and below
+- Conjured items degrade in quality twice as fast as normal items

-### Working feature test output:
+#### Working feature test output:
 ```
 -------- day 0 --------
 name, sellIn, quality